makrai/notes/kossaifi1901-sewa-db-audio-vis-emo-senti.md

   * fusion of audio and video features: best results are obtained for arousal on culture 2 CCC = 0.501
-* SVR, predictions of valence with video-based annotations outperforms that with audio-based annotations for all cultures except for culture German
+* SVR, predictions of valence with video-based annotations outperforms that with audio-based annotations for all cultures except for German
   * predictions of arousal with audio-based labels outperforms that with video-based labels for all cultures except for culture Hungarian and Serbian